elsteveogrande/hdmi2350/README.md

 **Work in progress!**

-A working, but dirty and incomplete, implementation of HDMI, targeting RP2350.
+Implementation of HDMI, targeting RP2350.
+While I'm developing this with a Pico 2, 99% of this should work on any RP2350 board.

+There are a few ways to use this:
+* Copy this repo, and hack it directly for your needs
+* Use another RP2350 as the "VGA Card" of your project

-These initial versions support HDMI video (no audio yet), and render a 320x240 framebuffer at 60 Hz.
-More details on that below.
+These initial versions support HDMI video (no audio yet), and render a 400x240 framebuffer at 60 Hz.

 # Getting started